-One of the most outstanding tourist spots is the Nikko Toshogu.
+One of the most outstanding tourist spots is Nikko Toshogu Shrine.
 This is a shrine in which Tokugawa Ieyasu, who laid the groundwork for the prosperous development of Edo, is enshrined and is famous for its spectacular architecture and impressive carvings!
 When traveling in the Kanto region this is one place you definitely should visit.

-1. Nikko Kanaya Hotel: One of the classic hotels in Japan where you can feel history
+1. Nikko Kanaya Hotel: One of the classic hotels in Nikko where you can feel history

 The Nikko Kanaya Hotel was established in 1873 as a hotel for foreigners and has the distinction of being the oldest resort hotel in Japan.
 It has been favored as a salon by both foreign and domestic dignitaries with such luminaries as Charles Lindbergh, Helen Keller, Albert Einstein, and Natsume Soseki having stayed here.

-Nikko Toshogu is within walking distance.
+Nikko Toshogu, a major sightseeing destination, is within walking distance.
 A leisurely stroll will get you there in about 15 minutes.

-The moment you set foot inside you are greeted by the elegant furnishings and magnificent sculptures.
+The moment you set foot inside this famous hotel in Nikko, you are greeted by the elegant furnishings and magnificent sculptures.
 The interior takes you back in time to the Meiji and Taisho eras at which time it was considered modern and it also has a uniquely Nikko-like feel to it.

 You will definitely want to visit the main dining room and lounge.
 When the hotel opened it was a time when Western cuisine was uncommon in Japan, but through trial and error the chefs over several generations created traditional dishes unique to the hotel.

 A fine example of this is the orthodox and elegant breakfast!